 Twitter etiquette

-Just like driving; social media has its own set of ‘Road Rules’.
+Like driving, social media has its own set of ‘Road Rules’.
 You may have seen this handy reminder before:

 What might this look like in practical terms?

-Can’t Delete: Once your tweet is let loose on the world; like the fable of the gossip trying to retrieve feathers lost in the wind; once published, you can never take your words back.
-Twitter is not your private diary and even direct messages are not truly secure.
-This is part of the reason why it is so important not to tweet when in heightened emotional states as you’re more liable to write something you may regret.
-Just think of all the many politicians and personalities have gotten into hot water for this very thing.
+Can’t Delete:Â Once your tweet is let loose on the world, like the fable of the gossip trying to retrieve feathers lost in the wind, once published, you can never take your words back.
+Twitter is not your private diary, and direct messages are not secure.
+This is why it is important not to tweet when in heightened emotional states, as you’re more liable to write something you may regret.
+Just think of all the many politicians and personalities who have gotten into hot water for this very thing.
 If you’re not sure whether you should post something – STOP.
-Instead you might save it as a draft and come back another day when you’ve cooled down and can see things more objectively.
-Chances are you may feel differently about what you wrote and be glad it didn’t spill out.
+Instead, you might save it as a draft and return another day when you’ve cooled down and can see things more objectively.
+You may feel differently about your writing and be glad it didn’t spill out.

 So what should you do?

-With all those rules to keep the Twitter community safer and happier; what can and should you do on twitter?
+With all those rules to keep the Twitter community safer and happier, what can and should you do on Twitter?

 We hope you will be able to use Twitter to interact, engage, explore and learn.
 Remain open to differing viewpoints and continue to be compassionate and kind.
 Advocacy, teaching, learning, making new friends and networking are all potential benefits of engaging in twitter.